lslwong/portfolio/AI & Automation portfolio/README.md

 ### 3a.
 KOL Content Dubbing — Indonesian to Singaporean English

-**What it is:** KOL content originally produced in Bahasa Indonesia, dubbed into Singaporean English using ElevenLabs Studio for Glints' Singapore employer marketing.
+**What it is:** Mega KOL content originally produced in Bahasa Indonesia, dubbed into Indonesianpaccented English using ElevenLabs Studio that has high fidelity to the original KOL's voice.

-**Why:** Glints has strong KOL production capabilities in Indonesia but limited localised content for Singapore.
+**Why:** Glints has strong KOL production capabilities in Indonesia but limited localised content for Singapore and Malaysia.
 Dubbing with voice cloning is significantly faster and cheaper than reshooting with local talent.

 Vina Muliana viral video dubbed in her own voice in English, using the latest Elevenlabs v2 Dubbing Model, link [here](https://drive.google.com/file/d/1svKFVwOzheGcQsLzKPIpYhQb6m_obCYm/view?usp=drive_link).
 I found that with the new v2 UI, it was more difficult to fine tune the quality directly, and there were some inconsistencies with regards to background audio treatment at the start vs. the end of the video when dubbing quality significantly improved.
 I'm still investigating what's driving this.